Meghanachowdhary/QST_week2_assignment/AIUSAGE.md

 # AI Usage Disclosure

-This project was completed with limited support from AI-assisted tools.
-The use of AI is disclosed here to maintain transparency and follow the project’s AI attribution guidelines.
+AI assisted tools were used during the development of this project, and their use is disclosed here in accordance with the project’s AI attribution guidelines.

 ---